ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-snippets.md

 end.
 ```

-## Assigns a student ID to each student name from a text file
+## Assigns student IDs to student names in a text file

-This program assigns ID to each student name from a text file and sort by student ID.
+This program assigns an ID to each student name from a text file and sorts them by student ID.

-This snippet features;
+This snippet features:

-- `TFIleStream` and `TStreamREader` for reading lines from a text file,
+- `TFileStream` and `TStreamReader` for reading lines from a text file
-- use of four threads to complete the task,
+- Use of four threads to complete the task
-- use of rounding up division to split workload between threads, and
+- Use of rounding-up division to split the workload between threads
-- use of `TRTLCriticalSection` to create a critical section ensuring only one thread can write into the output list.
+- Use of `TRTLCriticalSection` to ensure only one thread can write to the output list

 ### The `common.pas` of assigning a student ID to each name

 This file holds the common type and variable declarations.

-There are two important common variable here.
+There are two important common variables here:

-1. `startStudentID: int64 = 200000;`.
-This variable specify the lowest index for student ID.
-All threads will be reading from this variable and increase by one for other threads to read from.
-Hence, reading and increment of this variable **MUST** be done from within a critical section to avoid race.
+1. `startStudentID: int64 = 200000;` - This variable specifies the starting index for student IDs.
+All threads will read from this variable and increment it by one for other threads to read from.
+Therefore, reading and incrementing this variable MUST be done within a critical section to avoid race conditions.
-2. `finalStudentList: TStudentList;`.
-A list of `TStudent` records containing names and student IDs.
-All threads will write the output here.
-So, writing to this variable **MUST** be done from within a critical section too.
+2. `finalStudentList: TStudentList;` - A list of TStudent records containing names and student IDs.
+All threads will write their output here, so writing to this variable MUST also be done within a critical section.

 ```pascal linenums="1"